Things to see and do

 The money raised from your visit goes to parrot food, housing and vet care for our not-for-profit bird sanctuary.
 Our parrots and volunteers thank you very much for your visit.

-Self Guided Tour - $20 per person (children under 3 free)
+Audio Guided Tour - $22 per person (children under 3 free)

 Parrots in Paradise Show movie and the memorabilia hall of fame